LakeYS/Dishorde/README.md

 # How to Install - Linux
-## Android Devices
-The bot can be installed on Android devices using the [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en) app.
-Once installed, enter `apt update` and `apt install nodejs curl`.
-Then, proceed with the installation as a Linux system.
-You may need access to a desktop computer in order to create the bot account.

-*Warning: For security purposes, please avoid running this bot on an unsecured network (such as public wi-fi).*

 ## Raspberry Pi/Raspbian OS Setup
 The bot can be run from a Raspberry Pi device by installing NodeJS.
 You may need access to a desktop computer in order to create the bot account.